Guidelines/brochures | Date: 25/03/2020 | Ministry of Foreign Affairs

 Remember to indicate the country in which the document is to be used.

-It is the County Governor who has the authority to issue apostille stamps.
-For more information, please contact https://www.fylkesmannen.no/en/.
+It is the local County Governor who has the authority to issue apostille stamps.
+For more information, please go to https://www.fylkesmannen.no/en/.
+The County Governor can also legalise documents that are to be used in countries that are party to the Hague Apostille Convention.

 Documents to be used in Nordic countries do not need an apostille stamp.
-The documents only need certification by a notary republic.
+These documents only need to be certified by a notary republic.

 My document needs to be translated before it can be legalised.
 Can the Ministry do the translation?